Tharon-C/CSS-in-Components/PITCHME.md

 ---

-Many have adopted the notion of a component.
+Many have adopted the notion of a component

+---

  Rather than look at the page they look at all of the reusable pieces that make up the page and style them as isolated units with single class names.
 ```html
 <style>
     .widgitScope {